Treating lichen planus

 Lichen planus of the mouth (oral lichen planus)

-- avoid eating spicy foods and anything acidic, such as fruit juice, as they can irritate oral lichen planus
+- avoid eating spicy foods and anything acidic, such as fruit juice, because they can irritate oral lichen planus

 - avoid eating sharp food, such as crusty bread